+1 202 637 5440

 During his six years in the U.S. Senate, Senator Coleman served on the prestigious Foreign Relations Committee.
 He was Chair of the Western Hemisphere subcommittee and ranking member of the Near East subcommittee, working to foster closer ties with our hemispheric neighbors and protect America's interests in the crucial Middle East region.
 Senator Coleman co-chaired the Senate Bio-Fuels Caucus, leading efforts to establish the first ever national Renewable Fuels Standard, as well as tax incentives for a range of renewable energy technologies.
 He also used his position on the Senate Agriculture Committee to further advance renewable fuels.
 Committed to furthering innovation in medical technology, Senator Coleman co-chaired the Senate Medical Technology Caucus.
 He worked closely with cutting edge companies to help bring exciting life-saving technologies to the public.
 Senator Coleman also Chaired the Permanent Subcommittee on Investigations.
 Under his leadership, the Subcommittee identified more than $80 billion in waste, fraud, abuse, and potential taxpayer savings.
 As Mayor of St. Paul, he developed major public-private partnerships, including the return to Minnesota of a National Hockey League presence.

 Senator Coleman serves as Chairman of the Board of the American Action Network, a center-right "action tank" located in Washington, D.C.
 He sits on the Board of the Network's sister organization, the American Action Forum, a forward-looking policy institute dedicated to keeping America strong, free, and prosperous.
 He also is Chairman of the Congressional Leadership Fund, an independent expenditure "super PAC" whose mission is to retain and expand the House Republican majority.
-He serves on the Board of the National Endowment for Democracy, and is a member of the Advisory Council of the US Global Leadership Coalition.
+He is also a member of the Advisory Council of the US Global Leadership Coalition.

 Hogan Lovells Publications